reducktion/socrates/CONTRIBUTING.md

 Let's imagine we want to implement the fictional european country of "Socratia".<br>The first thing we should do is find out what its two-digit ISO code is.
-After that, we need to *thoroughly* research and find out what the Socratia's National Identification Number is (henceforth referred to as NIN) and how it is validated, as well as some specimens to then write our tests.
+After that, we need to *thoroughly* research and find out what the Socratia's National Identification Number is (henceforth referred to as NIN) and how it is validated, as well as collect some example specimens to then write our tests.
 Additionally, we should find out if the NIN encodes any personal information on the Citizen - gender, date of birth or place of birth.

 After some imaginary googling we find out that: